Why is sleep important?

 - You have a higher risk of gaining extra weight.
-Not getting enough sleep slows down your metabolism (how fast your body breaks down food).
+Not getting enough sleep slows down your metabolism (how fast your body breaks down food for energy).
 This means you might gain extra weight.
 Lost sleep also makes your body release extra hormones that make you hungrier.
 This means you might eat more than you need.

 - You don’t do well in school or can’t concentrate.
 Without enough sleep, you might feel tired or have trouble listening.
 You might also have trouble learning or solving problems.

 - You don’t deal with stress well.
 Lost sleep can make you react badly to stress.
 It can also make you take longer to recover from stress.